cbare/cbare.github.io/_drafts/ai-and-medicine.md

 categories: machine-learning deep-learning health-tech
 ---

 The practice of medicine entails constantly making fast high-stakes decisions based on incomplete and uncertain information.
 Somewhat belatedly, medicine is getting to the point where there's enough machine-readable data to start applying algorithms that learn from data.
-At the same time, the algorithms are racing ahead at an incredible pace.
+At the same time, the algorithms are racing ahead.

 For medicine, at least the parts visible to public, the human-in-the-loop approach is going to be a lot more palatable for some time to come.
 Machines may outperform humans at tasks like staging cancer from lung x-rays.
 Humans remain better at the metacognition tasks, like "hey, this is an image of the wrong patient's lung" or "hey, this is an image of the exam room floor."

 Some technologies displace older technologies, others interoperate with the existing system.
 In general, the later approach is more likely to succeed, and I think this will prove especially true in health-care.
+But, no technology will succeed by adding one more thing onto the backs of [already overburdened docs][10].

 ## AI in Medicine